vmware-tanzu/velero-plugin-for-vsphere/docs/troubleshooting.md

  `kubectl delete crds uploads.datamover.cnsdp.vmware.com downloads.datamover.cnsdp.vmware.com` \
  `kubectl -n velero scale deploy/velero --replicas=0` \
  `kubectl -n velero scale deploy/velero --replicas=1`
-* Log into data manager pod to check vddk log file.
-The default path should be /tmp/vmware-XXX/vixDiskLib-XXX \
+* Log into data manager pod to check VDDK log file.
+The default path should be /tmp/vmware-XXX/vixDiskLib-XXX.log. \
  `kubectl exec -n velero -it datamgr-for-vsphere-plugin-XXXXX -- /bin/bash` \
- `cd tmp/vmware-root/` \
- `cat vixDiskLib-XXX.log`
+ If `/bin/bash` is not available, use `/bin/sh`:
+ `kubectl exec -n velero -it datamgr-for-vsphere-plugin-XXXXX -- /bin/sh` \
+ Note that `vixDiskLib-XXX.log` is the VDDK log file that needs to be collected for trouble shooting VDDK issues.